Soya Next

 Configure Redux Store

-The following guide will show you how to configure your Redux store to use redux-saga instead of redux-thunk middleware.
+The following guide will show you how to configure your Redux store to use instead of middleware.

 First, you need to create your own createConfigureStore like the following: